-Refer to the Lippert Ground Control 3.0 manual for troubleshooting information which includes the following:
+Refer to the manufacturer's manual for troubleshooting information which includes the following:

-- OneControl Touch Panel Error Codes

-- □ Special Jack Error Codes on the OneControl Touch Panel
+- OneControl Touch Panel Error Codes - Special Jack Error Codes on the OneControl Touch Panel

-- □ How to manually override the jack motor
+- How to manually override the jack motor

-- Setting Zero Point Calibration
+- □ Setting Zero Point Calibration

-- Zero point is the programmed point that the RVwill return to each time the Auto Level feature is used.
+- Zero point is the programmed point that the RV will return to each time the Auto Level feature is used.
 Zero Point is only available on the OneControl Touch Panel.

 - Preventative Maintenance tips